AndersonQ/BangBang/README.md

 ![alt tag](http://forthebadge.com/images/badges/uses-badges.svg) ![alt tag](http://forthebadge.com/images/badges/built-by-developers.svg)  ![alt tag](http://forthebadge.com/images/badges/fuck-it-ship-it.svg)

-A cannon fight game created as final project to Introduction to Game Development at Universidade Federal do ABC - 2Q2015 This game was inspirated by a old game Bang!
-Bang! made for windows.
+A cannon fight game created as final project to Introduction to Game Development at Universidade Federal do ABC - 2Q2015 This game was inspirated by a old game called [Bang!
+Bang!](http://www.classicdosgames.com/game/Bang!_Bang!.html) made for windows.

 ##How to play
 ``w,a,s,d`` - I'll not insult your inteligence